Global Virtual Opportunities (GVO) is a web hosting company that offers folks who hold a re-seller account commission on new accounts they bring in.

 There are no meetings or conference calls for affiliates to attend, no inventory to carry, equipment to maintain, or quotas to make.
 Joining GVO seems pretty painless and relatively easy as as far as the company’s expectations of its affiliates.

-For the right account-holder, one who’s really Internet-savvy and already has (or has strong plans for) a viable online presence that includes strong marketing practices, this could be a decent way to earn a few extra bucks.
+For the right account-holder, one who’s really Internet-savvy and already has (or has strong plans for) a viable online presence that includes strong marketing practices, this could be a decent way to earn a few extra bucks, just don’t expect to get rich or anything close to it.